whipowill/quake-mod-scarlet/README.md

 - **Persistent Corpses** - player corpses stick around for a bit before disappearing
 - **No Autoswitch** - picking up new weapons won't autoswitch anymore
 - **Visible Weapons** - force weapons to drop visibly outside the backpack
-- **Hitscan Nailguns** - make nailguns use hitscan Q2-style instead of projectiles
+- **Nail Speed** - make nails travel instantly, like a gun instead of a water hose
 - **Melee Attacks** - perform a melee attack w/out switching weapons
 - **Hand Grenades** - toss a hand grenade w/out switching weapons
 - **Custom Loadouts** - play Rockets only, Shotguns only, Chaingun only, Railgun only